XiaoMutt/HoMM3-on-Mac/README.md

 How to play HoMM3 on Mac 64-bit OS
 Using VirtualBox and Windows 7

-This been tested on 27''inch iMac, and works very well
+This been tested on 27''inch iMac, and works very well.
+Same setting may work on a Ubuntu virtual machine with Wine HD.

 # Requirements
 - Heroes of Might and Magic® 3: Complete (can be purchased on GOG.com)